pyexcel/pyexcel/doc/source/capability.rst

 This library provides one application programming interface to transform them into one of the data structures:

    * two dimensinal array
-   * a dictionary of one dimensional arrays
+   * a (ordered) dictionary of one dimensional arrays
    * a list of dictionaries
    * a dictionary of two dimensional arrays
    * a :class:`~pyexcel.Sheet`